DPascalBernard/maven-alfresco-archetypes/branches/experimental/quickstart-share-runner/README.txt

 Introduction
 ---
-This archetype aims to show a clean and simple Alfresco SDK based on Maven in order to implement an Alfresco foundation project composed by Repository, Share and one AMP module.
+The quickstart-alfresco-integration archetype aims to show a clean and simple Alfresco SDK based on Maven in order to implement an Alfresco foundation project composed by Repository, Share and one AMP module.

 The project is composed by the following modules: